pv2b/netbox-plugin-mclag/README.md

 ## WORK IN PROGRESS

-This plugin is currently a work in progress and is not currently in a functional state!
+This plugin is currently a work in progress and is currently functional but untested.

 ## Description